GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/00_colliders.md

 ![Sphere collider](SphereCollider.png)

-# Capsule collider {#colliders_d}
+# Capsule collider
-Represented by @ref bs::CCapsuleCollider "CapsuleCollider" component.
+Represented by @bs::CCapsuleCollider component.
 Capsule is defined using a height, and a radius which represents a distance from every point on the line at the capsule center (the line being the length as defined by "height").
-Use @ref bs::CCapsuleCollider::setHalfHeight "CCapsuleCollider::setHalfHeight()" to set the half-height, and @ref bs::CCapsuleCollider::setRadius "CCapsuleCollider::setRadius()" to set the radius.
+Use @bs::CCapsuleCollider::setHalfHeight to set the half-height, and @bs::CCapsuleCollider::setRadius to set the radius.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject colliderSO = SceneObject::create("Collider");